 Diving and Snorkeling on Koh Lanta

 Some of the quieter coves and beaches of the islands within the national park provide great opportunities for relaxed snorkeling and diving if you don’t want to travel far, like Koh Rok, but there are some good wrecks you can get to too.
-For the real scuba diving experience you’ll want to travel further from Koh Lanta and enjoy a day trip, or even a several day liveaboard trip.
-Prices will be higher than on some other islands, but that’s because you’re traveling further to get to those excellent dive sites.
+For the real scuba diving experience you’ll want to travel further from Koh Lanta and enjoy a day trip, or even a several-day liveaboard trip.
+Prices will be higher than on some other islands, but that’s because you’re traveling farther to get to those excellent dive sites.

 Beaches on Koh Lanta

 Koh Lanta Yai is well known for its beaches.
 On the west coast of the island the coast is like one long beach as there are miles of sand with one beach essentially leading into another.
 The closest to Ban Saladan is Klong Dao Beach with 3 kilometers (nearly 2 miles) of soft sand and many of the island’s resorts and hotels lining it.
 Despite this, it still doesn’t get crowded even in high season.
 Many of the beaches on this coast are a kilometer or more long, so it’s often easy to find a quieter spot on them, but if you’re looking for even quieter beaches, head to the southern end of the island where there are fewer hotels and resorts and the beaches are smaller.
 Klong Jark Beach and Bamboo Bay are two you could visit or even stay near.